GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

 #### Configure Standard mode

 Configure the solution to be deployed in standard-mode and not in discovery-service mode.
-In standard mode, the solution will be responsible for periodically scanning tables instead building on top of discovert service results.
+In standard mode, the solution will be responsible for periodically scanning tables instead of building on top of discovered service results.

 PS: for backward compatibility, this configuration flag is named after the previous name for this feature `Auto DLP`